Solamente para Bajitos

-Solamente para Bajitos (Only For Children) is the twenty-eighth studio album and the seventh Spanish language album by Brazilian singer, TV host and actress Xuxa Meneghel.
-It was released February 12, 2005 by Sony BMG in Argentina.
-This album marks the return of Xuxa to the Hispanic market, after almost 7 years, and reunites the biggest hits of the last four albums of the XSPB.
+Solamente para Bajitos (Only For Children) is the twenty-eighth studio album and the seventh Spanish language album by Brazilian recording artist Xuxa Meneghel.
+It was released February 12, 2005 by Sony BMG.
+This album marks the return of Xuxa to her Hispanic audience, since El Mundo és de los Dos (1999).
+It includes Spanish-language versions of tracks from her audiovisual series Xuxa só para Baixinhos.

 Production

 The album reunites re-recordings of the biggest hits of the first four albums of the series Xuxa só para Baixinhos.
 To perform only for Bajitos, there were seven months of production need.
 Two months only for recordings of songs per week during music videos recordings, two months to edit and three months to completion.
 In addition to a team of 80 professionals, including cast, technicians, video, audio, set designers, lighting and cameras.
 More than two tons of equipment were used in a 1,200 square meter studio.